 Take Action Today! - Join the Advocacy Listserv

-NASW's Government Relations staff is fighting hard to make the voice of professional social workers heard on Capitol Hill.
+NASW's Public Policy staff is fighting hard to make the voice of professional social workers heard on Capitol Hill.
 The most effective way to express our ideas and vision, however, is through our members.
-Having a network of professional social workers willing to contact their members of Congress - via letter, e-mail, or office visits regarding specific issues is essential, ensuring that NASW's legislative agenda is addressed in the Senate and House of Representatives.
+Having a network of professional social workers willing to contact their members of Congress - via letter, e-mail, or office visits regarding specific issues is essential, ensuring that NASW's public policy agenda is addressed in the Senate and House of Representatives.

 Learn about NASW’s key issues and about NASW's positions on these issues.

 NASW provided a document to the Obama Administration after his re-election which covers a variety of issue areas of interest to social workers and our clients.